 - Onboard new reps: Create a video onboarding sequence that explains everything from pitching to entering deals in your customer relationship management (CRM) system.

-How to’s are one of the most popular kinds of video there is, so it only makes sense that there’s plenty your customer service team can do with video.
-A video library makes it simple for teams to find the answers customers need, quickly and easily, They can also:
+How-to videos are one of the most popular types of video, so it only makes sense that there’s plenty your customer service and support team can do with video.
+A video library makes it simple for teams to find the answers customers need quickly and easily.
+They can also:

 - Help customers self-support: Offload support volume with a walkthrough video library that recommends other relevant self-help videos.